Evotec : Statement on COVID-19 | MarketScreener

 We have locally tailored business continuity plans in place to anticipate and react appropriately, as the situation evolves territory-by-territory

-We can confirm that at present all Evotec sites are fully operational.
+We can confirm that at present Evotec continues to operate in all of our locations globally.

 Our scientific teams are in close dialogue with their partners and are providing project-specific information on a real-time basis.
 Further information will of course be provided if the situation should change significantly, but at present, we are pleased to be able to maintain all our operations during this period.